Weakly minimal groups with a new predicate: Introduction

 {Theorem \ref{thm:wmt-main}} \begin{thm:wmt-main} Suppose $\cM$ is weakly minimal and $A\seq M$. \begin{enumerate}[$(a)$] \item If $A_{\cM}$ is stable of $U$-rank $\alpha$ then $(\cM,A)$ is stable of $U$-rank at most $\alpha\cdot\omega$. \item If $A_{\cM}$ is NIP then $(\cM,A)$ is NIP. \end{enumerate} \end{thm:wmt-main}

-In Section \ref{sec:small}, we characterize small sets in weakly minimal structures.
-In particular, we show that if $\cM$ is weakly minimal and unidimensional (e.g., a weakly minimal expansion of a group), then for any $A\seq M$, either $A$ is small in $\cM$ or $N=\acl_{\cL_M}(B)$ for any $(\cN,B)\equiv_{\cL_M(P)}(\cM,A)$ (see Corollary \ref{cor:wmg-small}).

-Motivated by the work on expansions of $(\Z,+)$ from \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk}, we then focus our attention on abelian groups whose pure theory is weakly minimal (see Proposition \ref{prop:wmag} for an algebraic characterization of such groups).
-In Proposition \ref{prop:Gunary}, we observe that if $\cG=(G,+)$ is a weakly minimal abelian group, and $A\seq G$, then the induced structure $A_{\cG}$ consists of the \emph{quantifier-free} induced structure, denoted $A^{\qf}_{\cG}$, together with unary predicates for $A\cap nG$ for all $n\geq 1$.
-Thus the task of analyzing $A_{\cG}$ decomposes into understanding solutions in $A$ to linear equations, and the behavior of $A$ modulo any fixed $n\geq 1$.

-The focus of \cite{LaPo} and \cite{PaSk} is on expansions of $\cZ=(\Z,+)$ by sets $A\seq\Z$ that are eventually periodic modulo any fixed $n\geq 1$, which provides a concrete description of the unary predicates needed to complete $A^{\qf}_{\cZ}$ to $A_{\cZ}$.
-However, this is often unnecessary since, for the sets $A\seq\Z$ considered in \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk}, \emph{any} expansion of $A^{\qf}_{\cZ}$ by unary predicates is stable.
+In the rest of the paper, we focus on expansions of pure abelian groups $\cG=(G,+)$ whose theory is weakly minimal (see Proposition \ref{prop:wmagchar} for an algebraic characterization of such groups).
+Given $A\seq G$, the induced structure $A_{\cG}$ decouples into two parts, namely, the \emph{quantifier-free} induced structure $A^{\qf}_{\cG}$ (see Definition \ref{def:indqf}), along with unary predicates $A\cap nG$ for all $n\geq 1$.
+The focus of \cite{LaPo} and \cite{PaSk} is on expansions of $\cZ=(\Z,+)$ by sets $A\seq\Z$ that are eventually periodic modulo any fixed $n\geq 1$, which implies good behavior for these extra unary predicates.
+However, as observed by the first author in \cite{CoSS,CoGG}, the sets $A\seq\Z$ considered in \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk} all have the property that \emph{any} expansion of $A^{\qf}_{\cZ}$ by unary predicates is stable, and so this extra assumption of periodicity is unnecessary.
 In the present paper, we isolate a model-theoretic setting for this phenomenon.
-We consider \emph{mutually algebraic structures}, which were defined by the second author in \cite{LaskMAS}, and shown to satisfy the property that any expansion by unary predicates is stable and has nfcp.
-Moreover, in each example of a stable expansion of the form $(\Z,+,A)$ from \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk}, the structure $A^{\qf}_{\cZ}$ is mutually algebraic.
-In Section \ref{sec:WMAG}, we combine this setting with the results from Sections \ref{sec:WMG} and \ref{sec:small}, and prove the following theorem.
+Specifically, we consider \emph{mutually algebraic structures}, which were defined by the second author in \cite{LaskMAS}, and shown to satisfy the property that any expansion by unary predicates is stable and has nfcp.
+In Section \ref{sec:WMAG}, we prove the following result.